arunkumars-mf/atx-mainframe-dependency-manager/README.md

 - **Orphan Detection**: Identify unused components with no dependencies or dependents
 - **Statistics and Reporting**: Get comprehensive statistics about your mainframe codebase
 - **Source Code Access**: Read and analyze mainframe source code files
+- **Dual Usage**: Works as both MCP server and Python library

 ## Prerequisites

-- **ATX Analysis Step**: Must be completed first to generate the dependency graph
+- **ATX Analysis**: Must be completed first to generate the dependency graph
 - **Same Codebase**: Use the identical codebase that was analyzed by ATX
 - **Dependencies JSON**: The `dependencies.json` file produced by ATX analysis